Who is Aryabhata?

 Astronomical Calculations and Calendar Systems

-Aryabhata’s methods for astronomical calculations gained widespread usage in the Islamic world and were instrumental in computing Arabic astronomical tables (zijes).
+Aryabhata’s methods for astronomical calculations gained widespread use in the Islamic world and were instrumental in the computation of Arabic astronomical tables (zijes).
 Notably, the astronomical tables found in the work of the 11th-century Spanish scientist Al-Zarqali were translated into Latin as the “Tables of Toledo” in the 12th century.
 These tables remained the most accurate ephemeris in Europe for centuries.

 Additionally, Aryabhata’s calendric calculations played a vital role in the practical determination of the Panchangam, the Hindu calendar.
 These calculations have been continuously employed in India for centuries.
 Moreover, in the Islamic world, Aryabhata’s methods influenced the development of the Jalali calendar in 1073 CE, which remains in use today in Iran and Afghanistan, albeit with modifications made in 1925.
 Like Aryabhata’s earlier Siddhanta calendars, the Jalali calendar is based on actual solar transit, offering a more accurate representation of time.